ianueph/strawberry-picking-rpi/README.md

 ## Overview

 The system combines visual perception with a robotic arm to locate and pick strawberries in a structured environment.
-It uses ROS 2 for coordination, Docker for containerized development, and a combination of Raspberry Pi and Arduino for hardware control.
+It uses ROS 2 Jazzy for coordination, Docker for containerized development, and a combination of Raspberry Pi and Arduino for hardware control.

 ## Demo Videos